 When combining programs, you are allowed some overlapping courses.
 However, there is a limit on the number of courses you can overlap between programs.
-According to the Honours Degree requirements listed on your Calendar, you must include twelve distinct credits among your programs.
+According to the Honours Degree requirements listed on your Academic Calendar, you must include twelve distinct credits among your programs.
 For example, if the requirements for your two major programs total 14.0 credits, you can overlap up to 2.0 credits.
-Use the Twelve Distinct Credits Worksheet to assess how many credits you can overlap.
-For more information, consult with the Academic Advising & Career Centre (AA&CC) and/or your program supervisors.
+Use the 12 Distinct Credits Tipsheet to assess how many credits you can overlap.
+For more information, consult with the Academic Advising & Career Centre (AA&CC) and/or your Program Advisor.

 A petition is a student's formal request for an exception to the normal rules and regulations at UTSC.
 You must make this request by the published deadline on an online petition form, explaining the reasons that support it and submitting any relevant documentation separately.
-Petitions are submitted through the "eService portal" which is available on the Registrar's website.
-To use this service, you need a valid UTOR ID.
-You can request your ID on the utorid management site.
+Petitions are submitted through the eService portal which is available on the Registrar's website.
+To use this service, you need a valid UTORid.

 If your petition is refused, you may appeal the decision.
 For more information on appeals check the Registrar's website.